planetoidal/stellarium/stars/default/proper-motion-pr.md

 DL&O ran their comparisons on 25 bright and/or significant stars, on 5 different dates in the past.
-For the table below, I used the seven stars that DL&O reported as showing significant errors in Stellarium at the most recent date (2500 BC).
+For the table below, I used the seven stars that DL&O reported as showing significant errors in Stellarium at the most recent date (2,500 BC).
-As a point of comparision, I added Rigel, a star where Stellairum did not show significant errors, even at the most ancient date (10,000 BC).
+As a point of comparision, I added Rigel, a low-proper-motion star where Stellairum did not show significant errors, even at the most ancient date (10,000 BC).

-In the table below, the column labeled **DL&O** contains a copy of the Stellarium declination errors (∆δ, in degrees) that were presented in Tables 2, 3, and 4 of DL&O.
+In the table below, the column labeled **DL&O** contains a copy of the Stellarium declination errors (∆δ, in degrees) that are presented in Tables 2, 3, and 4 of DL&O.

 The **Cur** column gives
 the declination errors when I use the current version of Stellarium (0.21.2).
 If my calculations match those